Skip to main content

 Pricing: Starter: ~$99/user/month.
 Pro: ~$109/user/month.
 Advanced: ~$129/user/month.
 Annual billing: $85–$99/user/month.
 Free trial available.

-SmartRecruiters is an enterprise-grade talent acquisition suite that combines ATS, CRM, AI matching, job distribution, and onboarding.
+SmartRecruiters is a full talent acquisition suite built for enterprise teams, combining ATS, CRM, AI matching, job distribution, and onboarding.
 Its “Winston” AI companion auto-screens, schedules, and suggests candidates, while collaborative hiring tools make it easy for non-HR hiring managers to participate in the process.

 Key Features